Plucking the berries from the stalks before fermentation; happens automatically

-Animal scents are created in wine by volatile ethylphenols, the reactions of which can develop a strong and harsh odor reminiscent of animals or animals.
+Animal scents in wine are caused by volatile ethylphenols, the reactions of which can develop a strong and harsh smell reminiscent of animals or animal things.
 Sometimes such fragrances give the wine its special flavor, such as with Pinot Noir and its fragrance as "Burgundy Stinkerl".
 Sometimes, however, they smell too strong and intense, so that a wine fault must be assumed.

 The French oenologist Pierre Casamayor has worked out a spectrum of such animal scents: fresh meat, leather, Connolly leather , fur, venison sauce, venison, rabbit gizzard, hung pheasant, civet cat, musk, sweat, horse and pungent stable smell.
 The expert says that from the game sauce onwards, the taste can no longer be perceived as pleasant and is therefore definitely defective.

 The term autochthon comes from ancient Greek and is made up of the syllables autos (self) and chton (earth).
-An autochthonous wine is thus rooted in its original growing area, where it has been able to adapt to its natural environment and develop its varieties over the ages through crossing, selection and mutation.
+An autochthonous wine is thus rooted in its original growing area, where it has been able to adapt to its natural environment and develop its varieties through crossing, selection and mutation over the ages.
 Although the label "autochthonous wine" is not a direct sign of quality, some wine lovers swear by good traditional grape varieties.
 Examples of such wines are the Touriga Nacional from Portugal, the Frappato from Sicily, the Fraueler from South Tyrol, the Elbling from the Moselle and the Grüner Veltliner from Austria.

 Malic acid tastes like an unripe apple and is therefore perceived as extremely tart.
 With the Riesling, the high malic acid content is one of its quality features and serves the needs of a crowd of enthusiastic followers.
-However, the majority of wine connoisseurs prefer a less tart taste, produced by longer growing periods in warmer climes or by the method of malolactic fermentation.
+However, the majority of wine connoisseurs prefer a less tart taste, produced by a longer cultivation period in warmer climes or by the method of malolactic fermentation.

-In fact, malic acid levels are highest early in the wine's aging process.
-After that, no new malic acid is added, while the existing acid is slowly breathed out, so that the milder tartaric acid, with its softer and more pleasant taste, dominates.
-The respiration process is significantly accelerated by heat, which explains the milder taste of wines typical of hot vineyards.
+In fact, the malic acid content is highest at the beginning of the aging of the wine.
+After that, no more new malic acid is added, while the existing acidity is slowly breathed out, so that the milder tartaric acid dominates with its softer and more pleasant taste.
+The respiration process is significantly accelerated by heat, which explains the milder taste of typical wines from hot vineyards.

-In turn, malolactic fermentation involves the conversion of malic acid into lactic acid, giving red wines a rounder and warmer appearance, as well as white wines gives a creamy and creamy aroma.
-Malolactic fermentation requires skill in winemaking, as it strikes the right balance between ideal flavor and maintaining acidity.
+Malolactic fermentation, in turn, involves the conversion of malic acid into lactic acid, giving red wines a rounder and warmer appearance, and white wines gives a creamy and creamy aroma.
+Malolactic fermentation requires skill in winemaking, as it strikes the right balance between ideal flavor and retention of acidity.